 HISTORICAL NOTES AND AREA OF ORIGIN

-According to Guidi (1993, 1997, 2006) in the municipalities of Acquasanta Terme, Arquata del Tronto, Montegallo, Montemonaco, Roccafluvione there is 90% of the chestnut area of the province of Ascoli Piceno.
-According to this author in Pozza and Umito di Acquasanta Terme, some of the most valuable chestnut groves in the region grow.
+According to Guidi (1993, 1997, 2006) in the municipalities of Acquasanta Terme, Arquata del Tronto, Montegallo, Montemonaco, Roccafluvione there is 90% of the chestnut area in the province of Ascoli Piceno.
+According to this author, in Pozza and Umito di Acquasanta Terme, some of the most valuable chestnut groves in the region grow.
 A census on fruit chestnut groves in the Unione Montana del Tronto and Valfluvione was prepared in 2015 in the municipalities of Ascoli Piceno, Acquasanta Terme, Arquata del Tronto and Valfluvione (Santini, 2015).
 512.8 ha of fruit chestnut groves currently in cultivation were recorded, of which 2.5 ha are newly planted, 5.1 ha come from the conversion of the coppice chestnut grove and 505.2 ha are traditional (wood).
 In the municipality of Acquasanta Terme the census took place in most of the hamlets for a total of 362.5 ha; in that of Arquata del Tronto in the hamlets of Trisungo and Faete for a total of 72.6 ha.
 In the municipality of Roccafluvione it took place in the hamlets of Meschia and Scalelle for a total of 17.9 ha.
-Finally, in the municipality of Ascoli Piceno some chestnut groves present in the hamlets of Cervara, Piagge, San Marco and Colle for a total of 59.7 ha have been registered.
-In total, 222 mostly active conductors were identified.
+Finally, in the municipality of Ascoli Piceno some chestnut groves present in the hamlets of Cervara, Piagge, San Marco and Colle have been surveyed for a total of 59.7 ha.
+In total, 222 largely active conductors were identified.
 According to Santini Ascenzio, local chestnut grower (co.
-Pers.), The productive incidence of the cultivars would be: Classic Brown & gt; 50%, Rugoso Brown 20% , Gentile Brown 10%, Chestnut N’zita 3 -5%, Pallante Chestnut 1%.
-The Marrone Rugoso is mainly found in the hamlet of Pozza (municipality of Acquasanta Terme).
+Pers.), The productive incidence of the cultivars would be: Classic brown & gt; 50%, Wrinkled brown 20%, Gentle brown 10%, Chestnut N’zita 3-5%, Pallante Chestnut 1% .
+The presence of Pallante is located almost exclusively in the area of the hamlets of Pozza and Umito in the municipality of Acquasanta Terme.

 BIOLOGICAL DESCRIPTION AND PEDO-CLIMATIC NEEDS

 Fruit chestnut groves grow on loose, well-drained, neutrophilic or weakly acid soils (pH between 5 and 6.5) which in the Marche are those generated by arenaceous or marly arenaceous substrates (eg terrigenous Flysch of Monti della Laga).
 They are lacking in clayey soils both for their chemical composition and for their tendency to water stagnation which favors rot.
-In general, the chestnut tree also avoids calcareous soils if not in the presence of magnesium and sufficient hydration (some areas of the Sibillini).
-They are present at altitudes between 300 and 950 m.s.l.m. and together with the chestnut coppice, they constitute an almost continuous band interposed between the thermophilic oak woods and the beech woods.
-Most are located in the northern quadrants although there are various stands, generally at relatively high altitudes, facing the southern ones.
+In general, the chestnut also avoids calcareous soils if not in the presence of magnesium and sufficient hydration (some areas of the Sibillini).
+They are present at altitudes between 300 and 950 m.s.l.m. and together with the chestnut coppice, they constitute an almost continuous band interposed between the thermophilic oak woods and the beech woods. most of them towards the northern quadrants although there are various stands, generally at relatively high altitudes, facing the southern ones.

 ADULT LEAF: The leaves are alternate, with a short petiole and two oblong basal stipules.
 The lamina is 16-28 cm long and 5-10 cm broad, lanceolate, sharp at the apex and serrated at the margin, with sharp and regularly displaced teeth.
-Darker green color on the upper page.
-The leaves are never a discriminating character between the different local varieties or cultivars.
+Brighter green color on the upper page.

 FLOWERS: The flowers are unisexual, present on the same plant (but not interfertile): the male ones are gathered in small glomeruli and are whitish, the female ones isolated or gathered in groups of 2-3 in the basal part of the ament to facilitate reception pollen.